You have 0 product(s) in your cart.

 - Have at least 40 dives to begin the course and 60 for certification

-- About 14 days: 10 days' training and 4 for study and remedial work.
+- Full Time: 14 days (10 days' training and 4 for study and remedial work).

-- 5 weekends spread over up to 8 weeks (the first 2 core weekends are fixed)
+- Part-Time: 5 weekends spread over up to 8 weeks (the first 2 core weekends are fixed)